waycowei/vuepress-plugin-demo-container-v2/docs/options.md

 The component name of the warp code and example.

-Use this parameter to customize the **demo block** component inside the Demo Container.
+Use this parameter to customize the **demo block** component inside the Demo Container V2.
 The customized component should support the following three slots:

 - Slot demo：Is rendered as an example
 - Slot description：Is rendered as example description information